thde/terraform-provider-statuscake/docs/index.md

 ---
-layout: 'statuscake'
 page_title: 'Provider: StatusCake'
-sidebar_current: 'docs-statuscake-index'
-description: |-

-  The StatusCake provider configures tests and contact groups in StatusCake.
 ---

 # StatusCake Provider

 The StatusCake provider allows Terraform to create and configure tests in [StatusCake](https://www.statuscake.com/).
-StatusCake is a tool that helps to monitor the uptime of your service via a network of monitoring centers throughout the world
+StatusCake is a tool that helps to monitor the uptime of your service via a network of monitoring centers throughout the world.

-The provider configuration block accepts the following arguments:

-- `username` - (Required) The username for the statuscake account.
-May alternatively be set via the `STATUSCAKE_USERNAME` environment variable.

-- `apikey` - (Required) The API auth token to use when making requests.
-May alternatively be set via the `STATUSCAKE_APIKEY` environment variable.

-Use the navigation to the left to read about the available resources.

 ## Example Usage